 Geoheritage Grant Funding

 Geological Survey Ireland offers a number of small grants each year to support the sustainable development, promotion and recognition of Ireland's geoheritage.
-These grants are aimed at local community-driven outreach and development initiatives with a geoheritage theme.
+These grants are aimed at local community based and driven outreach and development initiatives, in the Republic of Ireland, with a geoheritage theme.
 The grants are made through an open competitive application process.

-These grants support the development and sustainability of Ireland's geoheritage through community-driven geoscience outreach initiatives, including education, geotourism and geoheritage related site preparation, to promote economic growth.
+These grants support the development and sustainability of Ireland's geoheritage through community based and driven geoheritage outreach initiatives, including education, geotourism and geoheritage related site preparation, to promote economic growth.

-The grant aid is aimed at supporting small community-driven geoheritage initiatives to assist:
+The grant fund is aimed at supporting small community based geoheritage initiatives to assist:

 • the delivery of public outreach, educational and geotourism activities to promote the geoheritage of an area; or